blueag8/Photography_Website/README.md

  - Delete a product

  STRIPE
- testing code user
+ Test card details:
+CARD number
 4242 4242 4242 4242
+NAME
+Any
 CVC (any three numbers)
 111
-expiry (must be after current date)
+EXPIRY (must be after current date)
 01/2021

 There is a lot more testing I would like to integrate including more of the automated testing.
 I have created a Travis.yml file but am currently having issues passing the build.